-As we’ve learned from recent storms such as Harvey, Irma, and Florence, just because you’re not in a flood zone doesn’t mean you’re out of harm’s way.
+As we’ve learned from recent storms, just because you’re not in a flood zone doesn’t mean you’re out of harm’s way.

 When you consider that even an inch of water coming into your home can cause $25,000 of damage, the dollars can add up quickly.
 It isn’t only your home’s structure that is damaged, but also contents such as furniture and appliances.